Free Pick Up Charities For Furniture Disposal

 - Red Cross – early respondents to crises such as hurricanes, floods, storms, earthquakes, and other natural catastrophes

-- United Way – large international charity that provides funding and support to many smaller charities
+- United Way – a large international charity that provides funding and support to many smaller charities

 - Local School District – a local school may have fundraisers for various events